jicortelezzi/jicortelezzi/README.md

 ## Hi there 👋
-## I am learning about GitHub and I am working on an online converter for _Solanum tuberosum_ genes.
+## I am working on an online converter for _Solanum tuberosum_ genes.
 The idea is that it allows to convert PGSC format to the modern SOLTU, and viceversa.
+## It is already functional and accessible through soltu-converter.streamlit.app
 <!--
 **jicortelezzi/jicortelezzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.